Astrid an Huef (Victoria University of Wellington)

 Dilian Yang (University of Windsor)

 The WOA: Women in Operator Algebras workshop will take place at the Banff International Research Station, in Banff, Canada, 4-9 November 2018.
-The workshop is partially supported by NSF-HRD 1500481 – AWM ADVANCE grant.
+The workshop is partially supported by NSF-HRD 1500481 – AWM ADVANCE grant and the Compositio Foundation.

 The main objectives of the workshop are for women in operator algebras to pursue cutting-edge collaborative research and to establish a network of women working in the field.